JuanBayon/JuanBayon/README.md

 <h1>Hello everybody! 👋</h1>

-I am Juan Bayon, full stack developer.
-I have also studied data sciencie with machine learning.
-I am passionate about writing code and I enjoy learning new technologies.
-I love watching series and spending time with friends.
+Let me introduce myself.
+I am Juan Bayon, full stack developer and data sciencientist.
+I am passionate about writing code and using new techonologies.
 I always do my best in my projects and I'm pleased to connect with new colleagues.
 Contact me!

 Reach me by [email](mailto:juanbayonfernandez@gmail.com) or [discord](https://discordapp.com/users/829315710198087750/)